Your cookie preferences

 If your contract term has ended, you're free to find a better deal right away.
 Browse a range of broadband offers with Uswitch:

-Almost all Vodafone customers are affected by its annual price increase.
+Almost all Vodafone customers are affected by its annual price increases.
 This includes customers who are currently in the middle of their contract with Vodafone, because the provider mentions in its T&Cs that prices will go up each April.

 If you think you need to be identified as financially vulnerable or you’re currently struggling to pay your Vodafone bill, get in touch with the provider, and it will look for ways it can support you.